-So, what does it take to offer a great and consistent customer experience – wherever your customers are ready to engage?
+So, what does it take to offer an excellent and consistent customer experience – wherever your customers are ready to engage?
+We’ll explore how to:

 - Master the basics